RTC1/PotatoFlickrFeed/README.md

  - LESS
  - Infinite scrolling
  - Same view displayed if the link is shared or the page is refreshed.
+ - 1 JS file and 1 css file which can be cached indefinitely, the cachebuster will modify the URL each time the file changes.

 # Future development / Todo